 It needs to be open to allow innovation by 3rd party app developers.
 This is necessary to meet niche customer needs and open new markets for your service beyond what an in house app development team could provide.

 Access to the API must be tightly controlled in order to prevent abuse, our customers have seen up to 20% of their API traffic coming from illegitimate sources.
-Preventing API abuse is important when delivering Quality of Service to legitimate users and apps, minimizing server side resource usage, ensuring fair and accurate charging and protecting customer data.
+Preventing API abuse through bad API security is important when delivering Quality of Service to legitimate users and apps, minimizing server side resource usage, ensuring fair and accurate charging and protecting customer data.

 Enabling and protecting a 3rd party ecosystem around the API for your service is a vital component for success.